Music in Common produces a variety of mission-driven projects that build upon our existing programs to address urgent issues of our time.

 BLACK LEGACY PROJECT

-The Black Legacy Project is a musical celebration of Black history to advance racial solidarity, equity, and belonging.
+The Black Legacy Project is a musical celebration of Black history to advance racial harmony, bridge-building, and partnership.

 THE ABRAHAM JAMMS